nocke/jekyll.nocke.de/_pages/work_EN.md

 The first 2 years of the millenium I lived &amp;&thinsp;worked in Singapore, as „International Fellow&thinsp;/ Visiting Lecturer“ at a [Polytechnic](http://www.np.edu.sg/ict){:target="_blank"}.

 Completely on Englisch, together with british, scottish, kiwi and american fellows/flatmates.
 Ever since I speak Singlish, Cinglish and understand, whatever language the Scots are using.
-My time at Adobe Systems (2005-2009) also largely happened on English.
-Thus I would call my English somewhat fluent and presentation-proof.
+My time at Adobe Systems (2005-2009) also largely happened in English.
+Thus I would call my English very fluent and presentation-proof.

-Besides Singapore I worked in Liechtenstein, Switzerland, a couple of weeks in San Jose and Seattle, and 1999 for 6 weeks in Beijing, briefly before Singapore.
+Besides Singapore I worked in Liechtenstein, currently Switzerland, a couple of weeks in San Jose and Seattle, and for 6 weeks in Beijing in 1999.

 {% include tags/picture.html
   class="picture-wide"